hanzi4389604/Unet_1Channel/ReadMe.txt

 Only the code for N.network training is uploaded.

-The evaluaation code is not finished yet, becuase time is limited.
+The evaluation code is not finished yet, becuase time is limited.